Ismat-Samadov/Named_Entity_Recognition/README.md

 Access the web interface through the Fly.io URL or `http://localhost:8080` (if running locally) to test the NER model and view recognized entities.

-This application leverages both mBERT and XLM-RoBERTa models fine-tuned on Azerbaijani language data for high-accuracy named entity recognition.
+This application leverages XLM-RoBERTa models fine-tuned on Azerbaijani language data for high-accuracy named entity recognition.